 To determine whether chelation therapy, with or without high-dose vitamins and minerals, may be useful, NCCIH and the National Heart, Lung, and Blood Institute sponsored the first large-scale, multicenter clinical trial on chelation therapy in people with coronary heart disease.
 Results of the Trial to Assess Chelation Therapy (TACT) began to be released in 2013.

-- Overall, TACT showed that infusions of EDTA chelation therapy produced a modest but statistically significant reduction in cardiovascular events in EDTA-treated participants.
-However, further examination of the data showed that patients with diabetes were significantly impacted by chelation therapy while patients without diabetes were not.
+- Overall, TACT showed that infusions of EDTA chelation therapy produced a modest reduction in cardiovascular events in EDTA-treated participants.
+However, further examination of the data showed that chelation therapy benefitted only the patients with diabetes.

 - The TACT study team also looked at the impact of taking high-dose vitamins and minerals in addition to the chelation therapy.
 They found that chelation plus high-dose vitamins and minerals produced the greatest reduction in risk of cardiovascular events versus placebo.